AlphaLoris/LLM_Tools/README.md

 <img src="https://github.com/AlphaLoris/OpenAITools/blob/master/resources/OpenAI_Chat_Completion_AI_UI_3.jpg" alt="Prompt Tab" align="middle" width="700"/>

 API Key - In order to use this application, you will need an OpenAI API key.
 You can get one by creating an account at OpenAI.com and associating a credit card with your account.
 Each API call cost a few cents at most.

-After 6 months of occasional use of the API, I have maybe spent $5.00.
-My usage so far this month (6/12/2023) is $1.22.
+<strong>prompt_tester</strong>

+This tool is an extension of the chat_gui application that allows the user to to run batch testing of a prompt.
+It allows the user to define a prompt template in its Prompt tab that asks the model to perform an operation on the included content, and directs the model to respond with a JSON.
+It also allows the user to identify an output directory and a file containing the target JSON schema for the output.
+When executed it iterates through a source directory of .txt files and embeds the contents of each file in the prompt template by replacing the "--{?}--" string in the prompt template with the file contents.
+The completed prompt is then submitted to the LLM and the response is parsed to remove any content before or after the JSON.
+The JSON is then validated against the JSON schema.
+Finally, the result of the validation and the output JSON are written to the output directory.

+--Image--

 <strong>token_counter</strong>